nh13/bfx-qc-reporter/README.md

 ### Creating a Summary Report

-The `json2summaryreport.py` selects specific metrics from  the JSON output and reformats it into a comma-delimited file for downstream consumption.
+The `json2summaryreport` command selects specific metrics from  the JSON output and reformats it into a comma-delimited file for downstream consumption.
-Run `json2summaryreport.py --help` for more information.
+Run `bfx-qc-reporter json2summaryreport --help` for more information.

 #### Example

 Using the default metrics to report:

 ```
-    python /Users/nhomer/git/nh13/bfx-qc-reporter/scripts/json2summaryreport.py \
+    python bfx-qc-reporter json2summaryreport \
         --input </path/to/metrics.json> \
         --output </path/to/summary.csv>;
 ```